google/skia/site/user/api/SkPath_Reference.md

 control and <a href="#Cubic">Cubic</a> end to <a href="#Point_Array">Point Array</a>.
 <a href="#Cubic">Cubic</a> control is <a href="#Last_Point">Last Point</a> plus <a href="undocumented#Vector">Vector</a> (dx1, dy1).
 <a href="#Cubic">Cubic</a> end is <a href="#Last_Point">Last Point</a> plus <a href="undocumented#Vector">Vector</a> (dx2, dy2).
-Function name stands for relative cubic to.
+Function name stands for "relative cubic to".

 ### Parameters